 On successfully completing the module students will be able to:

-- extract and analyse data from multiple sources
+- extract and analyse complex data from multiple sources.

-- work independently and manage their time effectively
+- work independently and manage your time effectively.

 - analyse and draw reasoned conclusions and make recommendations in relation to primarily unstructured problems